-We are also exposed to foreign exchange rates fluctuations as we convert the financial statements of our foreign subsidiaries into U.S. dollars in consolidation.
+We are also exposed to foreign exchange rate fluctuations as we convert the financial statements of our foreign subsidiaries into U.S. dollars in consolidation.
 If there is a change in foreign currency exchange rates, the conversion of the foreign subsidiaries' financial statements into U.S. dollars will lead to a translation gain or loss which is recorded as a component of other comprehensive income.
 In addition, we have certain assets and liabilities that are denominated in currencies other than the relevant entity's functional currency.
 Changes in the functional currency value of these assets and liabilities create fluctuations that will lead to a transaction gain or loss.
-During the first quarter of 2005 and 2004, the foreign currency transaction gains, realized and unrealized, were not material.
+During the three and nine months ended September 30, 2005 and 2004, the foreign currency transaction gains and losses, realized and unrealized, were not material.

 Investment Risk.
 The primary objective of our investment activities is to preserve principal while at the same time maximizing yields without significantly increasing risk.
 To achieve this objective, we maintain our portfolio of cash equivalents and short-term and long-term investments in a variety of securities, including both government and corporate obligations and money market funds.
-As of March 31, 2005 and 2004, net unrealized losses on these investments were not material.
+As of September 30, 2005 and 2004, net unrealized losses on these investments were not material.
 We are exposed to market risk as it relates to changes in the market value of our investments.
 We invest in equity instruments of public companies for business and strategic purposes and have classified these securities as available-for-sale.
 These available-for-sale equity investments are subject to significant fluctuations in fair value due to the volatility of the stock market and the industries in which these companies participate.
-As of March 31, 2005, we had available-for-sale equity investments with a fair value of approximately \$751 million, classified as current assets and included on the condensed consolidated balance sheets as marketable equity securities.
-These equity investments have a total cost basis of approximately \$9 million.
+As of September 30, 2005, we had available-for-sale equity investments with a fair value of

+\$51 million.
+These equity investments have a total cost basis of \$59 million.
 Our objective in managing exposure to stock market fluctuations is to minimize the impact of stock market declines to earnings and cash flows.
 However, continued market volatility, as well as mergers and acquisitions, have the potential to have a material non-cash impact on our financial position and/or operating results in future periods.
-Using a hypothetical reduction of 10 percent in the stock price of these equity securities, classified as current assets, the fair value of our equity investments would decrease by approximately \$75 million as of March 31, 2005.
-Our investments in available-for-sale equity investments were not material as of March 31, 2004.
+Using a hypothetical reduction of 10 percent in the stock price of these equity securities, the fair value of our equity investments would decrease by approximately \$5 million as of September 30, 2005.
+As of September 30, 2004 we had available-for-sale equity investments with a fair value of \$765 million.
+These equity investments had a total cost basis of \$16 million.
+Using a hypothetical reduction of 10 percent in the stock price of these equity securities, the fair value of our equity investments would decrease by approximately \$77 million as of September 30, 2004.